Cardiff Giant: Exhibition and exposure as fraud

-On the first day, the audiences were able to view the giant with no fee charged.
-The next day, a tent was set up on the discovery site and Newell charged each audience fifty cents for a fifteen-minute session of visiting the giant.
-The number of audiences went to about three to five hundreds per day as the demand for wagons and carriages dramatically increased.
+On the first day, visitors were able to view the giant with no fee charged.
+The next day, a tent was set up on the discovery site and Newell charged each visitor fifty cents for a fifteen-minute session of viewing the giant.
+The number of visitors went to about three to five hundred per day as the demand for wagons and carriages dramatically increased.
 The townspeople also gained huge profit because of the Cardiff Giant.
 The hotels and restaurants in Cardiff saw more customers in those four days than they had ever seen before.

 Some believed this giant was a petrified man, while some believed it was a statue.
 Those who believed it was a petrified man thought it was one of the giants mentioned in the aforementioned Genesis verse.
 On the other hand, John F. Boynton, the first geologist to examine the giant, declared that it could not be a fossilized man, but hypothesized that it was a statue that was carved by a French Jesuit in the 16th or 17th century in order to impress the local Native Americans.

 Andrew D. White, the first president of Cornell University, made a close inspection of the Cardiff Giant.
-He noticed that there was no good reason to try to dig a well in the exact spot the giant had been found.“Being asked my opinion, my answer was that the whole matter was undoubtedly a hoax; that there was no reason why the farmer should dig a well in the spot where the figure was found; that it was convenient neither to the house nor to the barn; that there was already a good spring and a stream of water running conveniently to both; that, as to the figure itself, it certainly could not have been carved by any prehistoric race, since no part of it showed the characteristics of any such early work; that, rude as it was, it betrayed the qualities of a modern performance of a low order.”However, he was taken aback by the channels on the bottom part of the giant, stating that for such grooving to be created on local Onondaga grey limestone would require years.
+He noticed that there was no good reason to try to dig a well in the exact spot the giant had been found.

+However, he was taken aback by the channels on the bottom part of the giant, stating that for such grooving to be created on local Onondaga grey limestone would require years.